William Alfred: Biography

 Alfred was born into an Irish family in Brooklyn, New York.
 His father was a bricklayer and his mother was a telephone operator.
 He graduated from St. Francis Preparatory School in 1940.

 Alfred was drafted in 1943, two years into his undergraduate studies at Brooklyn College.
 He served in the Army tank corps and quartermaster's corps in World War II for four years.
 While in the army, he was taught Bulgarian at a language school and then stationed in the South Pacific, where he wrote poems for American Poet.
 Alfred completed his B.A. from Brooklyn College in 1948 with the help of the G.I.
 Bill.

 He went on to Harvard, where he studied the literature of Medieval England, receiving his A.M. and Ph.D. in English in 1949 and 1954 respectively.
 While at Harvard, Alfred took a creative writing course under Archibald MacLeish.
 There he wrote his play, Agamemnon.

+Alfred's plays were heavily inspired by his Irish American roots.
+The most influenced plays include Hogans Goat, Cry For Us All, and The Curse of an Aching Heart.

 He began teaching at Harvard the same year he received his doctorate and was appointed full professor in 1963.
 In 1980, he was named Abbott Lawrence Lowell Professor of the Humanities.